Dretacbe/Dretacbe/README.md

 [gmail]: mailto:yangmain3@gmail.com
 [patreon]: https://patreon.com/Dreta

-## "We can only see a short distance ahead, but we can see plenty there that needs to be done." - Alan Turing
+## "Sometimes it is the people no one can imagine anything of who do the things no one can imagine." - Alan Turing

 I am Dreta, a student and a freelancer developer.